If you’re looking to start or expand your company in another country, the UK is an ideal place. Reasons for this include:

 Oxygen Accelerator is a tech accelerator.
-A 13-week intensive mentor led bootcamp, followed by 13-weeks of incubation that culminates with a series of investor days where they help you pitch to a large, carefully selected group of Angel investors, VCs and Private Equity groups for next stage funding.
-They receive applications from all over the world and hand-pick the very best ten teams to work with per programme.
+A 13-week intensive mentor led bootcamp, followed by 13 weeks of incubation that culminates with a series of investor days where they help you pitch to a large, carefully selected group of Angel investors, VCs and Private Equity groups for next stage funding.
+They receive applications from all over the world and hand-pick the very best 10 teams to work with per programme.

 Seedcamp is an early-stage micro seed investment and mentoring programme which makes investment decisions several times throughout the year based on the winners of its events.

 Seedcamp was created to jumpstart the entrepreneurial community in Europe by connecting next generation developers and entrepreneurs with over 600 mentors from a network of company builders; including seed investors, serial entrepreneurs, product experts, HR and PR specialists, marketers, lawyers, recruiters, journalists and venture capitalists.

 Following investment, a new Seedcamp company is included in an intensive year-long programme of events focusing on all the aspects of company’s development.

 Wayra aims to identify talent and promote innovation by accelerating digital business ideas from concept to reality.
 They are convinced that growth opportunities come from ideas and that talent does not always find the channel, financing and support to move forwards.
 Wayra was created based on that conviction.